Ephem/react-aldrin/README.md

 *   Safer serialization of data
 *   More tests
 *   Code cleanup
-*   Think even harder about how to automatically skip class-lifecycles in the server renderer..
-Seems hard to solve without forking reconciler, but would allow working with existing packages and code.
+*   Think even harder about how to automatically skip class-lifecycles and certain hooks in the server renderer..
+Would allow working with existing packages and code.
 *   Better support for preloading, cache invalidation and a bunch of other stuff
 *   Documenting currently undocumented APIs
 *   Document experiments and lessons learned